OmkarKhole/predicting-profit-for-a-new-restaurant-franchise/README.md

   - y_train is the profit of a restaurant in that city.
 A negative value for profit indicates a loss.
   - Both X_train and y_train are numpy arrays.

- - x_train is a numpy array that contains decimal values that are all greater than zero.
- - These values represent the city population times 10,000
- - For example, 6.1101 means that the population for that city is 61,101
+ - x_train is a numpy array that contains decimal values that are all greater than zero.These values represent the city population times 10,000.
+For example, 6.1101 means that the population for that city is 61,101

 - Similarly, y_train is a numpy array that has decimal values, some negative, some positive.
   - These represent your restaurant's average monthly profits in each city, in units of \$10,000.